 Many veterans have illnesses or injuries that occurred while they were active duty but there are no records of the illness or injury.
 There can be many reasons; records get lost, the veteran was treated at civilian medical installation and the records have been destroyed; the veteran didn’t get treatment because they were worried they might get medically discharged due to the illness or injury.
-Whatever the reason, just because there are no records does not always mean that a disability cannot be service connected.
+Whatever the reason, just because there are no records does not always mean that the Department of Veterans Affairs won’t grant service connection.
+Here, we will cover how to prove a service-connected disability, and obtain VA disability benefits, without service treatment records.

 What is Service Connection?